Eastgate, County Durham

-Eastgate is a village in County Durham, England.
+Eastgate is a village in the civil parish of Stanhope, in County Durham, England.
 It is situated in Weardale, a few miles west of Stanhope.
 In the 2001 census Eastgate had a population of 163.

 Eastgate originally marked the eastern border of the private hunting park of the Prince Bishops of Durham.
 This was second in extent only to the royal hunting park of the New Forest in Hampshire.

 To the west of Eastgate are a number of medieval sites.
 A suspected hunting lodge near Round Hill (Cambokeels) and a settlement site at Westerhopeburn.
 The latter is described as a hunting lodge or shielding and may be connected to the “Westirhirstshele” mentioned in Robert Strangeway's lease of the park in 1419 (described in the Calendar of Rolls of Bishop Booth).
 It was in use during the period when Strangeways and later his son held the grazing rights in the park.
 It may have been abandoned around 1458 when the lease was split up.

 The hunting lodge and supposed chapel at Cambokeels may also have been part of the Strangeway’s estate.
 Excavations suggest a five-roomed building with pottery and coin evidence suggesting occupation between 1430-1460, and later pottery indicating secondary occupation into the 16th century.
 It was suggested that the site was a hunting lodge of the Bishops of Durham.